-Starting Gear and Personal Items

-Every Hero Class starts with specific Starting Gear cards listed on their Hero Character Sheet. also draw a single Personal Item to give them an extra bonus and help define their
+Starting Gear and Personal Items Every Hero Class starts with specific Starting Gear cards listed on their Hero Character Sheet.
+They also draw a single Personal Item to give them an extra bonus and help define their

-personality and backstory a bit more.

--:>-igesosejgesos

-Hero Starting Upgrades

-Each Hero Class also has a set of three unique Starting Upgrades that they get to choose from.
+Hero Starting Upgrades Each Hero Class also has a set of three unique Starting Upgrades that they get to choose from.
 This helps players to start customizing their Hero character right from the beginning.

-Map Cards

-The Map Deck is used to randomly generate the Mine as the Heroes explore.
+Map Cards The Map Deck is used to randomly generate the Mine as the Heroes explore.
 This allows every Mine layout to be different.
 There is one Map card to represent each Map Tile in the game.